 This is a quick tour of some of Easy Data Transform's features.
-It should only take a couple of minutes to complete.
+It should only take a few minutes to complete.

 Start Easy Data Transform.
 If the Free Trial window appears, click Continue free trial.
-If the Getting Started window appears, click I have used it before! (or you will just end up back on this page).
+If the Getting Started window appears, click I got this! (or you will just end up back on this page).
 You should now see the main window.

 Drag a data file you want to transform onto Easy Data Transform.
-Any sort of table or list should be fine.
 For example a .csv file or an Excel .xlsx/.xls file.
 XML, JSON, fixed width and vCard formats are also supported.